Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 ### `compiler:`

 Selects the compiler toolchain used for code generation.
+It can be applied in `*.csolution.yml` files.
 Optionally the compiler can have a version number specification.

 Compiler Name                                         | Supported Compiler